daniel-ziorli/media-dump/README.md

 # Up2Speed

 Up2Speed is a developer-focused onboarding tool designed to simplify the process of starting with new projects.
-It streamlines workflows by providing clear installation steps, real-time feedback, and intuitive navigation for exploring codebases.
+It streamlines workflows by providing clear installation steps, semantic search, and intuitive navigation for exploring codebases.

 ## Features